Applied collaborations, field engagement, and sustainability practice

 Bengaluru water balance and land cover change modeling

-A spatially distributed monthly water balance framework examining precipitation, evapotranspiration, runoff, and infiltration under changing climate and land use conditions.
-The work integrates scenario data, land cover dynamics, and basin level interpretation.
+Developed a spatially distributed monthly water balance model to quantify precipitation, evapotranspiration, runoff, and infiltration under changing climate and land use conditions, integrating scenario data and land cover dynamics for basin level analysis and water resource planning.

 Climate adaptation and resource systems